section-engineering-education/engineering-education/content/articles/creating-an-animated-javafx-field-validation-alert/index.md

 `fx:id`: cancelButton
 `On Action`: onCancelButtonClick

-The `onAction` property bings the button to a function.
+The `onAction` property binds the button to a function.

 Next, create a `login button` using the following attributes:

 **Properties**

 `Text`: Login
 `Font`: System 15px
 `Text Fill`: #a3a3a3